DynamicsAndNeuralSystems/DevelopingMouse/README.md

 # Analysing the spatial embedding of gene expression across mouse brain development

 Code for reproducing analyses presented in:
 H.Y.G.
-Lau, B.D.
-Fulcher, A. Fornito.
+Lau, A. Fornito, B.D.
+Fulcher.
 [Scaling of gene transcriptional gradients with brain size across mouse development](https://doi.org/10.1016/j.neuroimage.2020.117395), _NeuroImage_ (2021).

 Data analysis is here; code for the simple physical model is in [this repo](https://github.com/NeuralSystemsAndSignals/DevelopmentalExpressionModeling).